 water (for the rice)

 water (for the curry)

-While the rice is cooking, cut the carrot and parsnip into small chunks.
-Place the veggies on a lined oven tray.
+While the rice is cooking, cut the carrot and parsnip (both unpeeled) into 1cm chunks.
+Place the veggies on an oven tray lined with baking paper.
 Drizzle with olive oil, season with salt and pepper and toss to coat.
 Roast until tender, 20-25 minutes.
-While the veggies are roasting, zest the lemon to get a pinch, then cut into wedges.
+While the veggies are roasting, zest the lemon to get a pinch, then slice into wedges.
 Heat a large frying pan over a medium-high heat.
-Toast the flaked almonds, tossing, until golden, 2-3 minutes.
+Add the flaked almonds and toast, tossing, until golden, 2-3 minutes.
 Transfer to a small bowl.

 When the veggies have 10 minutes cook time remaining, return the frying pan to a medium-high heat with a drizzle of olive oil.
 Cook the Mumbai spice blend, tomato paste (see ingredients) and remaining garlic until fragrant, 1 minute.
 Add the coconut milk, beef-style stock powder and water (for the curry) and stir to combine.
 Bring to the boil, then reduce the heat to medium-low.
 Simmer until the curry has reduced slightly, 5-6 minutes.

 Add the beef strips and roasted veggies to the curry and cook until heated through, 1-2 minutes.
-Add the brown sugar, baby spinach leaves, lemon zest, remaining butter and a generous squeeze of lemon juice and stir through until the spinach is wilted.
+Add the brown sugar, remaining butter, salad leaves, lemon zest and a generous squeeze of lemon juice and stir through until the leaves have wilted.
 Season with pepper.

 Divide the garlic rice between bowls and top with the Mumbai coconut beef curry.
 Garnish with the toasted almonds.
 Serve with any remaining lemon wedges.